openlayers/openlayers/changelog/upgrade-notes.md

 #### `ol.source.TileJSON` changes

-The `ol.source.TileJSON` now uses `XmlHttpRequest` to load the TileJSON instead of JSONP with callback.
+The `ol.source.TileJSON` now uses `XMLHttpRequest` to load the TileJSON instead of JSONP with callback.
 When using server without proper CORS support, `jsonp: true` option can be passed to the constructor to get the same behavior as before:
 ```js
 new ol.source.TileJSON({